tropy/docs/using_tropy/project_view/tags.md

 ## Use tags

 Tags are useful for delineating subjects, organization, content highlights, and many other uses.
 To maximize your tags' usefulness, you should check the tag list before creating a new tag to make sure you don't already have that tag \(with a different capitalization or part of speech, for instance\).
+You may also want to consult [What is metadata and how do I use it?](//beginning/metadata.md) for further information.

 ### Create a new tag.